 While Green Chef is one of the more expensive services, I found it to be the most enjoyable one I’ve tried so far in terms of creative recipe options and ingredient quality.

 Plus, as the company offers discounts on your first few boxes, it’s easy to see whether the meal kit is the right fit for your family before having to pay the full amount.

 To get started with Green Chef, hit the “Sign Up” button on the home page.
-You’ll be directed to a page where you’ll choose your meal type from six options:
+You’ll be directed to a page where you’ll choose your meal type from eight options: